fespichan/sleep-quality-predictors/README.md

 ## Data and Code Availability

-- **Code:** All analytical scripts are archived in Zenodo ([DOI: 10.5281/zenodo.XXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXX)) and available at this GitHub repository
+- **Code:** All analytical scripts are archived in Zenodo (https://doi.org/10.5281/zenodo.18868228) and available at this GitHub repository
 - **Data:** Raw data are not publicly available due to participant privacy protections approved by the Institutional Ethics Committee of the Universidad Nacional del Callao.
 Data are available from the corresponding author upon reasonable request

 **Contact:** fabio.espichan.j@upch.pe